-Accounting is responsible for the loan transactions, including but not limited to overseeing loan disbursements and repayments as well as managing the accounting and financial reporting.
-The Director of Information Technology is responsible for management and oversight of the IT infrastructure, including but not limited to software development, and maintenance of mission critical enterprise applications that provide support for lending and accounting functions.
+The staff of the Bank is organized into four units: accounting, information technology, lending and operations.
+Each functional unit is headed by a Director that reports to the Chief Financial Officer.
+The Director of Accounting is responsible for the loan transactions, including but not limited to overseeing loan disbursements and repayments as well as managing the accounting and financial reporting.
+The Director of Information Technology is responsible for management and oversight of the IT infrastructure, including but not limited to software development, and maintenance of mission critical applications that support lending and accounting functions.
 The Director of Lending is responsible for loan administration function, including but not limited to loan origination, loan structuring, and managing customer relationships.
-The Director of Operations is responsible for coordinating the general management functions including but not limited to budgeting, procurement, human resources, strategic planning and facilities.
+The Director of Operations is responsible for general management functions including, but not limited to budgeting, procurement, human resources, strategic planning and facilities.